The Vines (band)

 The Vines are an Australian rock band formed in Sydney in 1994.
 Their sound has been described as a musical hybrid of 1960s garage rock and 1990s alternative rock.
 The band has been through several line-up changes, with vocalist/guitarist Craig Nicholls serving as the sole constant throughout the band's history.

 The Vines' success in the Australian recording industry resulted in winning the ARIA Award for Breakthrough Artist – Single for "Get Free" and receiving five other nominations for their debut album Highly Evolved, plus two further nominations in subsequent years.
 In 2003, the album went platinum in Australia, and since then the band has released four albums and a best-of compilation from their time at Capitol Records.
-The Vines have released seven studio albums to date.
+The Vines have released seven studio albums.

 History

-1994–2000: Formation and early years
+Formation and early years (1994–2001)

-The original line-up of Rishikesh formed in Sydney in 1994 when vocalist and lead guitarist Craig Nicholls and bass guitarist Patrick Matthews met whilst working at their local McDonald's in the suburb of South Hurstville, New South Wales.
-They were soon joined by Matthews' school friend David Olliffe on drums.
-The name "Rishikesh", suggested by Olliffe, refers to the Indian city where the Beatles visited an ashram in 1968.
+In 1991, Craig Nicholls met Patrick Matthews while working at their local McDonald's in the suburb of South Hurstville, New South Wales.
+Bonded over a shared love of rock music, they began playing together at Matthews' home, with Nicholls on guitar and vocals and Matthews on bass.
+They were later joined by Matthews' school friend David Olliffe on drums.

+Band name

+Originally called "Rishikesh", a name suggested by Olliffe, which refers to the Indian city where the Beatles visited an ashram in 1968, they played a couple of small gigs in pubs.
 The local newspapers regularly misprinted the name as "Rishi Chasms", so Nicholls suggested a new name, "the Vines", as an homage to his father, who fronted a local band called the Vynes.

-The group started performing Nirvana and You Am I covers at backyard parties while developing their sound on Nicholls' four-track recorder.
+Early demo recordings and live shows

+In October 1994, Patrick, Craig and David played their first gig as The Vines at an 18th birthday party at South Hurstville RSL Memorial Bowling Club.
+They covered songs by Nirvana, You Am I, and others.
+Back in the shed, meanwhile, the three had started developing their own sound on a four-track recorder, with Nicholls soon emerging as the band's primary songwriter.

+By late 1998, The Vines only played a handful of gigs over the course of six years.
+One of them was at The Iron Duke pub in Sydney.
+Supporting local band Starky, it was the first time they were called back onstage for an encore.

+In April 1999, The Vines entered a studio for the first time to record their debut demos with high-school friend Glenn Santry as the engineer.
+In two quick sessions at A# Studios in Riverwood, they recorded six tracks, including early versions of "In the Jungle" and "Winning Days".